norlingstax/Turing-College-Projects/Module 1. Introduction to Data Analytics/Sprint 4. Advanced SQL and Databases/README.md

 # Module 1, Sprint 4: Advanced SQL and Databases

-This project, part of the **Turing College Data Analytics course**, focused on advanced SQL querying and database management.
+This project focused on advanced SQL querying and database management.
 The objective was to answer complex business questions using the **AdventureWorks 2005** database, demonstrating proficiency in SQL features like window functions, common table expressions (CTEs), and aggregations.

 ---